-Since our inception, we have devoted substantial resources to developing deramiocel (also referred to as CAP-1002) and our other product candidates including our exosomes platform technology, developing our manufacturing processes, staffing our company and providing general and administrative support for these operations.
+Since our inception, we have devoted substantial resources to developing deramiocel and our other product candidates including our exosomes platform technology, developing our manufacturing processes, staffing our company and providing general and administrative support for these operations.
 We do not have any products approved for commercial sale.
 Our ability to eventually generate any product revenue sufficient to achieve profitability will depend on the successful development, approval and eventual commercialization of deramiocel for the treatment of DMD and our other product candidates.
-If successfully developed and approved, we intend and plan to commercialize deramiocel in the United States, Europe and Japan with our partner, Nippon Shinyaku Co., Ltd., a Japanese corporation ("Nippon Shinyaku"), and may enter into licensing agreements or strategic collaborations in other markets.
-If we generate product sales or enter into licensing agreements or strategic collaborations, or further distribution relationships, we expect that any revenue we generate will fluctuate from quarter-to-quarter and year-to-year as a result of the timing and amount of any product sales, license fees, milestone payments and other payments.
+If successfully developed and approved, we intend and plan to commercialize deramiocel in the United States and Japan with our partner, Nippon Shinyaku Co., Ltd., a Japanese corporation ("Nippon Shinyaku").
+Capricor may enter into licensing agreements or strategic collaborations in other markets.
+If we generate product sales or enter into licensing agreements or strategic collaborations relationships, we expect that any revenue we generate will fluctuate from quarter-to-quarter and year-to-year as a result of the timing and amount of any product sales, milestone payments and other payments.
 If we fail to complete the development of our product candidates in a timely manner, our ability to generate future revenue, and our results of operations and financial position, would be materially adversely affected.